devassistant/devassistant/devassistant/dapi/README.rst

 * **summary** and **description** are self-descriptive in the given example

 * **bugreports** defines where the user should report bugs, it can be either an URL (issue tracker) or an e-mail address (mailing list or personal)

+* **dependencies** specifies other daps this one needs to run - either non-versioned or versioned, optional